microsoft/fluentui/packages/react-menu/Spec.md

 Once the submenu is open, the same behavior as in the [previous section](#submenu-trigger/navigation) applies with the exception of returning focus to the splitbutton, which is shown in the images below.

-The below image illustrates the behaviour for the splitbutton

 ![Using up/down arrow key](./etc/images/splitbutton-up-down.jpg)